How to Start a Nonprofit in Ohio: A Beginner’s Step-by-Step Guide

 - Willingness to participate in fundraising

-- Understanding of fiduciary responsibilities outlined in the Ohio Attorney General’s guide for charity board members
+- Understanding of fiduciary responsibilities, as per the Ohio Attorney General’s guide for charity board members

 Define Leadership Roles

-According to Ohio requirements, your nonprofit must establish specific leadership positions.
+According to Harbor Compliance’s nonprofit governance guide by state, your nonprofit must establish specific leadership positions.
 The essential officer roles include:

 - President